github/docs/content/repositories/releasing-projects-on-github/automatically-generated-release-notes.md

 ```
 {% endraw %}

-A configuration for a repo that doesn't tag Pull Requests but wants to separate out Dependabot automated PRs in release notes (note: `labels: '*'` is required to display a catchall category)
+A configuration for a repository that doesn't tag pull requests but where we want to separate out Dependabot automated pull requests in release notes (`labels: '*'` is required to display a catchall category)

 {% raw %}
 ```yaml{:copy}